nhost/nhost/.changeset/slimy-parents-kick.md

 '@nhost/apollo': patch
 ---

-Add headers to subscription when creating the Apollo client
+Add headers to the websocket connection when creating the Apollo client